Why You Need a Retainer After Braces

 Keep Your New Smile in Place: Why Wearing a Retainer After Braces Matters

-After braces or aligners come off, teeth naturally tend to drift back toward their old positions.
-A retainer holds them in place while the bone and gums settle around them — which can take many months.
-Skipping the retainer is the common reason straightened teeth relapse.
+After braces or aligners come off, teeth naturally drift back toward their old positions.
+A retainer holds them in place while the bone and gums settle — which can take many months — so wearing one is what stops straightened teeth from relapsing.

-• Removable retainers — a clear plastic tray or a wire-and-acrylic plate you take in and out.
+• Removable retainers — a clear plastic tray, or a wire-and-acrylic plate, that you take in and out.

-• Fixed retainers — a thin wire bonded behind the front teeth, which stays put.
+• Fixed retainers — a thin wire bonded behind the front teeth that stays put.

-Wear your retainer exactly as the dentist directs — often full-time at first, then gradually nights only.
-If a removable retainer feels tight after a break, that's a sign your teeth have started to move; put it back in and let the dentist know.
+Wear your retainer exactly as your dentist directs — often full-time at first, then gradually nights only.
+If a removable retainer feels tight after a break, that's a sign your teeth have started to move: put it back in and let your dentist know.